Vegan Life | Recipes

 Soak cashews in cold water for 2 hours, or in boiling water for 10 minutes.
 (If you have a high-powered blender, you can skip this step.)

 Cut the tops off the carrots, leaving an inch or so of greens.
-Then peel the carrots.
+Then use a vegetable peeler to peel the carrots.
 You can roast the carrots whole, slice them in half length-wise (recommended if your carrots are large), or cut them into smaller 2-3 inch pieces.

 In a small saucepan over medium-low heat, melt the vegan butter.
 Remove from heat and stir in 3 tbsp. maple syrup and 1 tbsp. lemon juice.

-Coat carrots with the maple/butter/lemon juice glaze, either in a large bowl or on the prepared tray.
+Coat carrots with the maple/butter/lemon juice glaze, either by tossing them in a large bowl or by using a pastry brush to brush the carrots on the prepared tray.
 Season lightly with salt and pepper.

-Place carrots on the prepared tray, leaving some space between the carrots.
-Roast at 425 degrees Fahrenheit for 20-30 minutes, until fork-tender.
-(Roasting time will vary depending on the size of the carrots).
+Place carrots in a single layer on the prepared tray, leaving some space between the carrots.
+Roast at 425°F (220°C) for 20-30 minutes, until fork-tender.
+(Baking time will vary depending on the size of the carrots).

 Remove carrots from oven and allow to cool slightly.
 Drizzle sauce over the carrots and garnish with sliced almonds or chopped pecans, if using.
 (Or serve sauce on the side).